-- 1. Recruiting new students.
-Note that the Office of Graduate Studies' recruitment specialist, Erma Cross, is here to assist you.
-We encourage you to collaborate with Erma (74395) or erminia.cross@csusb.edu and review the list of upcoming graduate school fairs she plans to attend (www.csusb.edu/graduate-studies). - 2.
-New student orientation and program events.
+- Recruiting new students.
+Note that the

+Office of Graduate Studies' recruitment

+specialist, Erma Cross, is here to assist you.

+We encourage you to collaborate with Erma

+(74395) or erminia.cross@csusb.edu and

+review the list of upcoming graduate school

+fairs she plans to attend.

+- 2. New student orientation and program events.